minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ---
 tags: knowledge-graph
 comments: false
-title:  My Portfolio
+title:  Some of my works
 excerpt: An overview and reflection of my portfolio
 ---
 ### Health hackathon
-#### Challenge
-In 49 hours, create an app around the topic of health. ([Facebook](https://www.facebook.com/jvhackingfest/?fref=nf)) ([Featured in Tech in Asia](https://www.techinasia.com/jv-hacking-fest-healthcare-hackathon-vietnam))
+In 49 hours, create an health care app. ([Facebook](https://www.facebook.com/jvhackingfest/?fref=nf)) ([Featured in Tech in Asia](https://www.techinasia.com/jv-hacking-fest-healthcare-hackathon-vietnam))

-#### What I like
-Cool mentors.
-I saw a dude gamify a hydration reminder.
-I team up with some random dudes on the day of the hackathon, we won 2nd price.
+**What I like** Cool mentors.
+A dude gamified a hydration reminder.
+I teamed up with some random dudes on the day of the hackathon, we won 2nd price.

-What could do better: Could have influenced the team direction more and probably save us 4 hours * 4 people.
+**What could do better** Could have influenced the team direction more and probably save us 4 hours * 4 people.

 <figure>
 <img src="https://cdn.techinasia.com/wp-content/uploads/2013/11/jv-hacking-fest-vietnam-saigon-720x540.jpg" alt="drawing" width="500"/>